WGMA Grand Masters European Cup & Trophy

 Monday Wales v Italy: 2-0 – if qualification for the semis comes down to goal difference, Wales will kick themselves as they had countless chances from open play and set pieces but only scored through a Steve Sparkes double to leave him as joint top scorer in the O60s group at this stage with 3 goals.

 Wales currently lie second in the table and have to play the leaders, the Netherlands, in their final pool game on Wednesday.
 Scotland and Germany both have 2 games to play so Wales’ fate could be out of their hands!
-Over 65s

 Saturday Wales v German: 0-5 – Germany scored in 3rd minute but Wales then competed strongly until a final quarter capitulation when Germany scored 4 goals in 8 minutes.